Stop the itching: What you need to know about allergies in dogs

 Like many allergies, Atopic Dermatitis is a life-long condition that can’t be cured, however it can be managed in a few different ways:

-• Anti-itch medications include anti-histamines, corticosteroids, antibiotics (to treat bacterial infections), medicated shampoos, conditioners and skin lotions or creams.
+• Medications to treat/manage secondary infections, usually oral antibiotics or antifungals (to treat more generalised secondary infections) though some patients can be managed with medicated shampoos, conditioners and skin lotions or creams.
 Before using medication, always consult your vet for advice on what to use and how to use it, and be mindful of any potential side effects.

-• Supplements such as biotin and omega-3 oils have a natural anti-inflammatory effect and may suppress itching and support coat health.
+• Supplements such as biotin and omega-3 oils have a natural anti-inflammatory effect and support coat health, improving barrier function.
+These can be given as supplements or are part of specially formulated diets that support dogs with itchy skin.

-Flea allergy dermatitis (FAD) is also called “flea bite hypersensitivity”, and is an allergic reaction to flea saliva.
+Flea allergy dermatitis (FAD) is also called “flea bite hypersensitivity” and is an allergic reaction to flea saliva.
 Not many fleas are needed to cause a dog to experience intense itching.
-It is the most common allergic reaction in dogs, with about 50% of dogs suffer from FAD.
+It is one of the most common causes of itchiness in dogs.

 In rare cases, dogs have been found to be allergic to other insects such as mosquitos and midges.